Marsh Crab

 Voice

 Although the marsh crab does not produce vocal sounds, they do exhibit acoustic behavior.
 Male marsh craps produce a tapping sound to defend their burrows and to engage in mating with females.
 Males produce this sound by striking two of their legs together.
-According to a study published in the journal Crustaceana, “the sounds recorded on a tape recorder in the laboratory consisted of six to 29 taps (tongs contacts) and there was an interval of about a third of a second between taps.”
+These sounds typically consist of six to 29 taps, with a third of a second pause between taps.

 Reproduction and Life Cycle